alexjons987/StreamAndCallbackAssignments/README.md

 ## What did we learn?
+* Consumers are actions!
+* Function modifies input into new output!
 * Don't call the callback!
-* Predicates are conditions!
-* Consumers are actions!
-* Comparators compare!
-* Map transforms one thing to another!
 ## Assignments
 ### 1. Callback with Consumer
 - [x] Create a method `processString(String input, Consumer<String> callback)` that takes a string and runs the callback